 What Is a Leaf Vacuum?

 You shouldn’t use a residential vacuum to clean up leaves.
-Chances are high that it will suck them with no problem, but it could easily clog your machine (1).
-Instead, use a vacuum designed specifically to clean up leaves, soil or other green waste without the risk of damage.
+It might suck up the leaves, but it will easily clog.
+Instead, use a vacuum designed specifically to clean up leaves, soil, or other green waste without the risk of damage.

-So how are domestic and lawn vacuums different?
-In truth, their mechanics are the same.
-Leaf vacuums work with a high-speed fan, powered by a motor — just like their indoor counterparts.
+Lawn vacuums have similar mechanics to domestic vacuums.
+Leaf vacuums work with a high-speed fan powered by a motor — just like their indoor counterparts.

-The fan connects to an air-input hose, and an exhaust hose.
-Suction happens when the fan creates air in a small compartment between the two (2).
+The fan connects to an air-input hose and an exhaust hose.
+Suction happens when the fan creates air in a small compartment between the two (1).
 It’s the design that makes the most difference.

 Home vacuums push dirt through a filter and deposit it in a dust container or bag.
 Leaf vacuums collect and send garden waste straight to a large bag for easy disposal.
 Their tubes are significantly larger because of this, and that’s why they won’t clog.